zxphyrx/highway/app/views/guides/corexy.md

 2. Gantry
     * Import the bed as well to get an idea of the movement you need
     * Again, a very difficult part that'll be nice to have finished
-    * You never want to make the entire frame first and mount all of the electronics, only to begin designing the gantry and find out that your idlers don't fit
+    * You never want to make the entire frame first and mount all of the electronics, only to begin designing the gantry and find out that your idler mounts won't fit
     * This also includes a toolchanger system if you make that
     * Always compare your gantry to standard aluminum extrusion lengths (unless you're cutting them yourself) and make it bigger if they don't make extrusions in the size you'd like
     * There are two types of gantry homing: switch homing and [sensorless homing](https://all3dp.com/2/klipper-sensorless-homing-simply-explained/).
 This guide assumes sensorless homing.